andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 [^2]: Gross, right?
 Hopefully some day this will be as far behind us as that
     whole Monad/Functor debacle is now!

+[^3]: Skolemization is probably one of the coolest words you’ll encounter
+    working with dependent types in Haskell, and sometimes just knowing that you’re “skolemizing” something makes you feel cooler.
+Thank you [Thoralf Skolem](https://en.wikipedia.org/wiki/Thoralf_Skolem).
+If you ever see a
+    “rigid, skolem” error in GHC, you can thank him for that too!
+He also inspired me to decide to name my first son Thoralf.\[\^curry\]